 I would like to express my gratitude to the Board of Trustees, Investment Advisory Committee, and my staff.
-I would also like to thank City Council and the Mayor of the city of Richmond for your support of the Richmond Retirement System.
+I would also like to thank City Council and the Mayor of the City of Richmond for your continued support of the Richmond Retirement System.
 Your guidance and commitment to improve the funded status of the Richmond Retirement System is valued.
-I thank you for your continued support.